-After six consecutive days with competition flights, there will be one rest day, unless it is the last day of the competition.
+After six consecutive flying days, there will be one rest day, unless it is the last day of the competition.
 The rest day may be changed due to predicted inclement weather conditions or other constraining factor, with the agreement of the Team Leaders.